mmondics/ocpz-pod-autoscaling/README.md

   In the example output above, the current memory utilization is 89 Mi.
 Your value will vary - take note of it for use in the next step.

-2. Navigate to your OpenShift web console and find your Quarkus Deployment.
+1. **Navigate to your OpenShift web console and find your Quarkus Deployment.**

   Under the *Administrator* perspective, navigate to *Worklaods* -> *Deployments* and make sure you're in the *autoscaling-demo* project.

   ![autoscaling-deployment](/images/autoscaling-deployment.png)

-1. Click on the three dots associated with the Quarkus Deployment, then click Edit resource limits:
+1. **Click on the three dots associated with the Quarkus Deployment, then click Edit resource limits.**

   ![autoscaling-deployment-2](images/autoscaling-deployment-2.png)

-1. Set the following resource requests and limits:
+1. **Set the following resource requests and limits.**

   - CPU Request: 5 millicores
   - CPU Limit: 10 millicores